Bon Jovi Fans In A Frenzy After ‘Limitless’ Performance On ‘The Voice’ Finale

 Bon Jovi fans were in a frenzy after the band united for The Voice finale to perform their latest single “Limitless.”
-The New Jersey natives took to the stage remotely to inspire contestants, entertain coaches Blake Shelton, Kelly Clarkson, John Legend and Nick Jonas, and whet the appetites of their fans, who suffered a crushing blow when the band’s summer tour was canceled due to the coronavirus pandemic.
+The New Jersey natives took to the stage remotely to inspire contestants, entertain coaches Blake Shelton, Kelly Clarkson, John Legend, and Nick Jonas, and whet the appetites of their fans, who suffered a crushing blow when the band’s summer tour was canceled due to the coronavirus pandemic.
 “Limitless” is from the band’s upcoming album, 2020.
 Originally scheduled to be released in the spring, fans will now have to wait until the fall to hear new tunes from the band’s 15th studio release.

 Each coach had finalists in the competition, with Blake Shelton scoring two spots.
 Vying for the title of The Voice of Season 18 were Micah Iverson (Team Kelly), Thunderstorm Artis (Team Nick), CammWess (Team Legend), Todd Tilghman (Team Blake), and Toneisha Harris (Team Blake).
-In the end, it was Todd, a 42-year-old pastor and father of eight from Meridian, Mississippi who took the competition, scoring Blake his seventh win.
+In the end, it was Todd, a 42-year-old pastor and father of eight from Meridian, Mississippi, who took the competition, scoring Blake his seventh win.
 The last time Blake won was in Season 11 in 2016 with singer Sundance Head.

 Icon @BonJovi is performing on #TheVoice.
 Sit in awe. pic.twitter.com/GwQXHGV1YT